 For More Information:

-For up-to-date news about this or other infrastructure projects in your area, please visit www.pc.gc.ca/TSWKawarthaLakes.
-For questions or concerns, or to receive email updates regarding this project, please contact us at Ont.TrentSevern@pc.gc.ca and include “Coboconk Dam” in the subject heading.
+For up-to-date news on infrastructure work along the Rideau Canal, please visit www.pc.gc.ca/rcInfrastructure.
+For questions or to receive updates regarding this project, please email RideauCanal.email@example.com and include “Poonamalie Lock” in the subject line.